MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

           'My father was/is/will be a shaman'

     (A.#) ??? ??? ??? ???
           ???    ???   ???    ???
-          DEF.SG wolf(?) animal dangerous
+          DEF.SG tiger animal dangerous
-          'Wolves were/are/will be dangerous animals'
+          'Tigers were/are/will be dangerous animals'

     (A.#) ??? ?????
           ???  ?????